1/15

 example - a child grabbing a toy from another child because they want it immediately

-THE SUPEREGO - conscience and ego ideal
+conscience and ego ideal

 👨👩👧 Formed through identification with parents and the values/morals of society.

-📌 It punishes the ego with guilt when you do something wrong and rewards with pride when you act morally.
+📌 It punishes the ego with guilt when you do something wrong and rewards it with pride when you act morally.

-example - feeling guilty after lying to a friend as it goes against personal morals
+example - feeling guilty after lying to a friend, as it goes against personal morals

 guides behaviour mostly unconsciously, but you do notice some effects consciously, like feeling guilty for doing something wrong.